 No sooner did I realize this, when out of the corner of my eye, I sensed movement and saw several “blues” running.
 I knew from experience that without a dog, I would have to get these little blue devils into the air or I would end up running a marathon across the desert grasslands.

 In an instant, feathered wings took to the air and a covey of birds erupted from the ground in front of me.
-What seemed like slow motion, I raised my Remington shotgun to my shoulder and tracked a bird who was desperately gaining speed.
+In what seemed like slow motion, I raised my Remington shotgun to my shoulder and tracked a bird who was desperately gaining speed.
 Nano-seconds passed and I squeezed the trigger, only to hear and feel the blast from my 16 bore.
 The puff of feathers falling from the sky, seemed like it had started to snow.
 I took a mental picture of where the bird had fallen and swung my shotgun to the left as another bird was clearly out of my range.
-I pulled the trigger again, and saw the bird tumble to the ground.
-I found both birds laying in the snow.
-There plump little bodies colorized in hues of gray.
-The feathers resembled scales with specks of tan with a bluish tint and the white tuft on top of their crowns, reminded me of cotton.
-The smell of spent gunpowder in the air, permeated the area making its way along a slight breeze that carried the feathers off onto their final resting place.
+I pulled the trigger again and saw the bird tumble to the ground.
+I found both birds lying in the snow.
+Their plump little bodies colorized in hues of gray.
+The feathers resembled scales with specks of tan with a bluish tint, and the white tuft on top of their crowns reminded me of cotton.
+The smell of spent gunpowder in the air permeated the area, making its way along a slight breeze that carried the feathers off onto their final resting place.

 Quail